About Christine

 In addition to creating paintings for public exhibitions and private collections, Christine is a member of the Newmarket Group of Artists.
 She balances her art practice with being a full-time teacher.

 “I am excited about capturing the fleeting moments of movement, transparency and light of water.
 Water is always moving yet it’s also a constant, larger presence.
 It invites us to consider the concept of time and our place in it.
 As I paint, time also seems to dissolve in a flow state, mirroring the fluidity of the subject itself.
 Through each brushstroke, I process emotion and memory, capturing not a single instant, but the ongoing rhythm.
 For me, it’s about much more than depicting what my reference material looks like.
-Being near water creates deep, almost profound emotions of joy, peace, calm, or energy.
+Being near water creates deep joy, peace, calm, or energy.
 I want to bring viewers’ feelings and memories of being at a lake, ocean or pool into their experience of looking at my art, in hopes of inspiring joy and peace.”